-Nursery trees often have low branches that may make the tree appear well-proportioned when young, but low branches are seldom appropriate for large-growing trees near a home or an active area.
+Nursery trees often have low branches that may make the tree appear well-proportioned when young, but low branches are seldom appropriate for large-growing trees near a home or area with a lot of activity.
 Most landscape trees require only about 8 feet of clearance.
 The spacing of branches, both vertically and radially is also important.
 Branches selected as permanent scaffold branches must be well-spaced along the trunk.
 Maintain radial balance with branches growing outward in each direction.